apache/beam/sdks/node-ts/README.md

   already be started and its address provided.
 We would like to automatically start it as we do in Python.

-  * Artifacts are not currently supported, which will be essential for using Java transforms.
-(All tests use Python.)

 * API

   * Side inputs are not yet supported.